theNewDynamic/minjinlee.com/_posts/2017-01-03-daily-mail-uk-top-10-most-anticipated-books-of-2017.md

 ---

-Event's List of the Must See Films, TV Shows and Essential Books of the New Year: PACHINKO made the Top 10 List of Anticipated Books of 2017
+100 Reasons It's Going to Be a Wonderful 2017: Daily Mail UK Event's List of the Must See Films, TV Shows and Essential Books of the New Year:

+PACHINKO made the Top 10 List of Anticipated Books of 2017